-PROG 101 - Introduction to C++ You will learn the syntax of C++ and how to program using the most widely used language in the games industry.
-An Object-Oriented language, C++, can be used to create applications and simulations that can be deployed on a range of platforms including Windows, OS X, iOS, Android and all of the common game consoles.
-It has influences from multiple languages and has influenced the design of many others.
-Knowledge and Skills Learn C++ language syntax and use.
+You will learn the syntax of C++ and how to program using the most widely used language in the games industry.
+An Object-Oriented language, C++, can be used to create applications and DDOC 101 simulations that can be deployed on a range of platforms including Windows, OS X, iOS, Android PROG 101 - and all of the common game consoles.
+It has influences from multiple languages and has influenced Introduction the design of many others. to C++ Wassaladas and Chille Knowledge and Skills Learn C++ language syntax and use.
 Understand the development of Software Applications.
-PROG 102 - Math for Games This subject covers the mathematics essential for representing and managing the interactions of game objects and graphics within continuous spaces.
+This subject covers the mathematics essential for representing and managing the interactions of game objects and graphics within continuous spaces.
 Topics include linear algebra, geometry, and calculus specifically as they relate to video games.
-Major concepts include transformations, collision detection, and rigid body dynamics.
-Knowledge and Skills Learn fundamental mathematical skills needed for games and simulation programming.
+Major concepts include transformations, collision PROG 102 - detection, and rigid body dynamics.
+Math for Knowledge and Skills Games Learn fundamental mathematical skills needed for games and simulation programming.
 Knowledge of Vector and Matrix math as they relate to Euclidean spaces.
 Ability to implement basic collision detection and resolution.
 Create redistributable libraries for use in multiple applications.
-PROG 103 - Code Design and Data Structures Throughout this subject you will learn various software architecture and design techniques that can be applied to many different programming languages in many different areas of software engineering.
-Knowledge and experience in this domain is essential for all programming professionals.
-Software engineering is a complicated subject in itself, but there are many techniques and algorithms that have been developed over the years to make computer programming easier and more understandable.
-Knowledge and Skills Gain an understanding of the common systems and patterns in game development.
+Throughout this subject you will learn various software architecture and design techniques that can be applied to many different programming languages in many different areas of software engineering.
+PROG 103 - Knowledge and experience in this domain is essential for all programming professionals.
+Software Code engineering is a complicated subject in itself, but there are many techniques and algorithms that Design have been developed over the years to make computer programming easier and more and Data understandable.
+Structures Knowledge and Skills Gain an understanding of the common systems and patterns in game development.
 Implement various game development algorithms and data structures.
 Implement basic real-time game systems.
-PROG 104 - Artificial Intelligence for Games This subject introduces many of the core concepts behind the use of Artificial Intelligence in video games.
-Decision making techniques such as Finite State Machines and Behavior Trees are explored, along with locomotion techniques such as Steering Behaviors and Pathfinding techniques for finding ways around a level.
-Knowledge and Skills Implement pathfinding algorithms.
+This subject introduces many of the core concepts behind the use of Artificial Intelligence in video games.
+Decision making techniques such as Finite State Machines and Behavior Trees are explored, PROG 104 - along with locomotion techniques such as Steering Behaviors and Pathfinding techniques for Artificial finding ways around a level.
+Intelligence for Games Knowledge and Skills Implement pathfinding algorithms.
 Implement decision making for autonomous agents.
-Learn how to creative competitive A.I. opponents.
-PROG 105 - Introduction to C# Within this subject, you will focus on learning a tools-based development stack.
-This will involve getting exposed to new languages and developing intermediate tools, such as a level editor, and libraries to assist with development.
-Knowledge and Skills Exposure and practice with an additional industry relevant programming language.
+Learn how to greate competitive A.L. appropriate.
+Learn how to create competitive A.I. opponents.
+Within this subject, you will focus on learning a tools-based development stack.
+This will DD 0.0 107 involve getting exposed to new languages and developing intermediate tools, such as a level PROG 105 - editor, and libraries to assist with development.
+Introduction to C# Knowledge and Skills Exposure and practice with an additional industry relevant programming language.
 Discover how to design, implement, and utilize tools to assist in game development.